hb-gpu

 Returns

-A shader source string, or NULL if lang is unsupported.
+A shader source string, or NULL if stage or lang is unsupported.

 [transfer none]